-Fostering Outcomes is an independent fostering agency which recruits, trains and supports people from a variety of backgrounds to become Foster Carers to enable them to look after children who cannot live with their own families.
+Fostering Outcomes is an independent fostering agency.
+We recruit, train and support people from a variety of backgrounds to become Foster Carers.
+We enable them to look after children who cannot live with their own families.

-We are preferred or Tier 1 providers on the South Wales Local Authorities’ Fostering contract (4 Cs) which means we work with all the authorities in South Wales .
-On completion of the last review of this contract (01/05/14) we have been informed we are in the top three providers.
-In practice we are amongst the first agencies to be contacted when a local authority is looking for a foster home for a young person.
-Due to a lack of vacancies we have a shortage of foster carers and urgently need to recruit more in all areas of South Wales.
+We’re preferred or Tier 1 providers on the South Wales Local Authorities’ Fostering contract (4 Cs) which means we work with all the authorities in South Wales .
+The last review of this contract (01/05/14) put is in the top three providers.
+In practice, we’re one of the first agencies to be contacted when a local authority is looking for a foster home for a young person.
+We have a shortage of foster carers.
+This is why we urgently need to recruit more in all areas of South Wales.

-As a Tier 1 provider we currently we have very few vacancies amongst our carers in South Wales and we are not able to place many of the young people the local authorities are looking to place with us.
-So if you’re thinking of fostering or maybe transferring from your exisiting agency please make an enquiry.
+As a Tier 1 provider, we currently we have very few vacancies amongst our carers in South Wales.
+For this reason, we’re unable to place many of the young people the local authorities would like to place with us.
+If you’re thinking of fostering or transferring from your exisiting agency, please get in touch.

-Fostering Outcomes has a good reputation amongst local authorities.
-We’re an independent agency and this means we work with all the authorities across South Wales.
+Fostering Outcomes enjoys a great reputation amongst local authorities.
+We’re an independent agency.
+This means we work with all the authorities across South Wales.
 As a local authority carer you are tied to the one authority which limits the opportunities for placements.

-Our social workers have low caseload numbers to enable them to provide high quality and immediate support when needed.
+We keep our social workers’ caseload numbers low so that they can provide high quality, immediate support when needed.
 Being independent also means we will not compromise on our standards or quality of service.

-Please take a moment to look at our fees and allowances page as we believe we offer our carers one of the best packages avaiable as well as high levels of support.
+Please take a moment to look at our fees and allowances page.
+We believe we offer our carers one of the best packages available.
+This goes hand in hand with our high levels of support.

 - With wider age approval categories e.g. 5- 18 yrs or 0 -18 years

-- Able to take 1 or more children.
-This means having at least one spare room.
+- Who are able to take 1 or more children.
+This means having at least one spare room!

-- Who may be able to provide accommodation for a parent and child together, sometimes this means Parents over the age of 18.
+- Who may be able to provide accommodation for a parent and child together.
+Sometimes this means parents who are over the age of 18.

-Frequently people think of younger children as being easier to work with but frequently this is not the case as young people in care can be very emotionally demanding and there can be much higher demands on you to support them with family visits etc. So we will ask you to think very carefully about the sort of young people you would like to care for.
+People often think of younger children as easier to work with.
+This isn’t always the case.
+Young people in care can be very emotionally needy.
+There can be much higher demands on you to support them with family visits etc. We’d ask you to think very carefully about the sorts of young people you would like to care for.

-By applying below you are agreeing to one of our team giving you a call back to discuss fostering and whether it is right for you.
-There is no commitment at this stage and please feel free to ask any question you wish.
-Good luck and we wish you the very best with your fostering career.
+By applying below you are agreeing to get a call back from our team to discuss fostering and whether it is right for you.
+There’s no commitment at this stage.
+Please feel free to ask any questions.
+Good luck!
+We wish you the very best with your fostering career.